stuartellis/git-skills-1/content/home/beta.md

 # BETA!
 May Contain Bugs!

+* This workshop assumes that you know basic Git commands
+* ...but may be hazy on how Git works

 * This is the first version
-* It assumes that you know basic Git commands
+* Wave at any point if you feel overloaded

 * Comments & feedback extremely welcome (especially negative!)